 30. Who can help me with my bankruptcy?

-We're just going to say it one more time: the best person to help is your attorney.
-When you discuss your situation with your attorney, you will need to be prepared to discuss all areas of your case.
+We're just going to say it one more time: the best person to help is a competent and qualified bankruptcy attorney.
+When you discuss your situation with an attorney, you will need to be prepared to discuss all areas of your case.
 This includes each and every debt you owe and creditor you have.
 It is very important to list all your creditors in your bankruptcy.
 One of the best ways to know all your creditors is to get copies of your credit reports, from all three credit bureaus, so you can view you entire credit history.
 This should list the majority of your creditors, even ones you did not know about.
 You should also have a post-bankruptcy budget prepared before you go to the attorney's office.
-This budget should contain the income and expenses you will have after you file your bankruptcy. - Return
+This budget should contain the income and expenses you will have after you file your bankruptcy.
+Return

 32. How long will a Chapter 7 bankruptcy stay on my credit report?